CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 The permissions on the configuration file (ccpd-config.yml) and the logs directory for CIS-CAT Pro Dashboard need to allow the tomcat user to read and/or write.

-Locate the latest version of CIS-CAT Pro Dashboard, pinned at the top of the Downloads section, from [CIS WorkBench](https://workbench.cisecurity.org/).
-Download the CIS-CAT Pro Dashboard Unix bundle from [CIS WorkBench](https://workbench.cisecurity.org/).
-Place and extract the bundle on your tomcat instance.
+- Locate latest version of CIS-CAT Pro Dashboard in the Downloads section, from [CIS WorkBench](https://workbench.cisecurity.org/)
+- Download the CIS-CAT Pro Dashboard Unix bundle from [CIS WorkBench](https://workbench.cisecurity.org/)
+- Extract the bundle on your tomcat instance and move contents of the extracted bundle to be placed under `/opt/tomcat/` as opposed to `/opt/tomcat/CIS-CAT Pro Dashboard...`.

-After the CIS-CAT Pro Dashboard Unix bundle has been extracted, please confirm that its contents look similar to the following image:
+- Confirm contents of the bundle look similar to the following image:

 ![](https://i.imgur.com/h8sedNq.png)

-We recommend that the Tomcat application server has been stopped before continuing.
-Additionally, ensure that component installation including installation of Java8, Tomcat 8.5 and a Database (MySQL, SQL Server or Oracle) has been completed before continuing.
+- Stop Tomcat application server
+	- `run: sudo service tomcat stop`
+- Verify completed component installation
+	- Java8
+	- Tomcat 8.5
+	- Database

-Execute the CIS-CAT Pro Dashboard Installer (`CIS-CAT_Pro_Dashboard_Installer.sh` in this example).

-You must be logged in as root or as a user that has root privileges (use "sudo" or "su" to elevate your privileges) when you run the CIS-CAT Pro Dashboard Installer.
+- Execute CIS-CAT Pro Dashboard Installer (`CIS-CAT_Pro_Dashboard_Installer.sh` in this example) as root or user that has root privileges (use "sudo" or "su" to elevate your privileges)
+	- `run: sudo chmod 755 CIS-CAT_Pro_Dashboard_Installer.sh`
+	- `run: sudo ./CIS-CAT_Pro_Dashboard_Installer.sh`

 ####Welcome (First-time user)####
 First-time users of the CIS-CAT Pro Dashboard Installer tool will be presented with the below screen.
 On this screen you can also see the location of the temporary installation log.